 Kanpur police launches plasma donation drive

-KANPUR Kanpur police have launched a plasma donors’ group to supplement donations at the newly set up plasma bank at Ganesh Shankar Vidyarthi Memorial Medical College (GSVM...
+Kanpur police have launched a plasma donors’ group to supplement donations at the newly set up plasma bank at Ganesh Shankar Vidyarthi Memorial Medical College (GSVM medical...

 “Our efforts to motivate the public seem to be working as people are now volunteering to donate plasma.
 Hopefully, their number will increase,” said Dr Lubna Khan, head of blood bank at GSVM medical college.